catler4/SynapticTomoTools/README.md

 #### *_ddw.mrc
 - **Location:** `best_alignment/`
 - **Format:** [MRC file](https://en.wikipedia.org/wiki/MRC_(file_format)), a standard format for electron density maps in cryo-EM.
 - **Purpose:** Used as the tomogram volume for visualization overlays and analysis.
+Typically the best version of a tomogram for visualization (e.g. denoised or filtered) is used.
+We typically use the DeepDeWedge denoised (ddw) versions of tomograms.
 - **Notes:**
   - The filename must end with `_ddw.mrc` and match the tomogram's name prefix.